LearnersGuild/curriculum-app/modules/Defensive-Programming/README.md

 ## Skills

-- Knows how to throw a custom error
+- Can throw a custom error in JavaScript
-- Can check if the parameters to a function are valid, and throw an error if not
+- Can throw and error when function arguments are invalid in JavaScript
-- use try/catch clause to handle failing conditions
+- Can catch and rescue from an error in JavaScript
-- be able to return HTTP status code 400 when the request params are invalid
+- Can render an HTTP response with status code 400 when the request params are invalid, in Node and Express

 ## Glossary of Terms